 USAHS offers two premiere programs for the professional development of licensed physical therapists: the Clinical Orthopaedic Residency and the Orthopaedic Manual Physical Therapy Fellowship.
 Both programs are taught by experts in the physical therapy and educational fields and are directed by Amanda Grant, PT, DPT, OCS, MTC, CLT, FAAOMPT.
 Herself a graduate of the Fellowship program (in 2010), Dr. Grant is now a full-time program director, faculty member, and mentor to students.
-We spoke with her to learn more about these programs—what they are, how they are different, and how USAHS’ legacy ensures their outstanding quality.
+We spoke with her to learn more about these programs—what they are, what is the difference between residency and fellowship training, and how USAHS’ legacy ensures their outstanding quality.

 The Residency’s didactic learning is conducted primarily online, with asynchronous and synchronous aspects; students also participate in virtual journal clubs and case rounds.
 The mentorship aspect of the program is typically hands-on.
 Students come to our St. Augustine, Florida, campus three times throughout the program for end-of-term immersions, and they may also come to campus for up to a week at a time of intensive mentoring as they treat faculty, staff, and students.
 On-campus experiences were paused during the pandemic but are expected to resume with the Fall trimester.

-The Residency is designed for recent graduates of Doctor of Physical Therapy programs, newer clinicians, and PTs changing specialty areas.
+The clinical residency training is designed for recent graduates of Doctor of Physical Therapy programs, newer clinicians, and PTs changing their specialty practice.
 It’s for those who wish to sit for the American Physical Therapy Association (APTA) specialist exam in orthopedics, which students can do upon successful completion of the program.
-According to Dr. Grant, completing a residency shortens the number of clinical hours needed to sit for this exam from 2,000 to 1,030.
+According to Dr. Grant, completing a residency education shortens the number of clinical hours needed to sit for this exam from 2,000 to 1,030.

 USAHS Residency graduates have gone on to become residency mentors, clinical instructors, and private practice owners, and several have continued their training in Fellowship programs.